microsoftgraph/aspnetcore-webhooks-sample/README.md

 ![Microsoft Graph Webhook Sample for ASP.NET Core screenshot](docs/Page1.PNG)

-After the app creates a subscription for the signed-in user, Microsoft Graph sends a notification to the registered endpoint when events happen in the user's subscribed resource.
+After the app creates a subscription, Microsoft Graph sends a notification to the registered endpoint when events happen for the subscribed resource.
 The app then reacts to the event.

-This sample app subscribes to the `users/{user-id}/mailFolders('Inbox')/messages` resource for `created` changes.
-When notified that subscribed users receive a mail message, the app then updates a page with information about the message.
-The page displays only messages belonging to the signed-in user.
+This sample app subscribes to any resource configured in `appsettings.json` in `SubscriptionSettings:Resource` (default is `me/messages`) for any change  configured in `SubscriptionSettings:ChangeType` (default `created,updated`).
+When notified that of any notification, the app then updates a page with information about the resource.

 This project uses git submodules.
 After cloning the repository, make sure you execute the following commands: